iodepo/odis-arch/graphOps/extraction/mdp/README.md

 The temporal coverage all comes from the "temporalCoverage".
 We get the start, end dates and start end years from processing the temporalCoverage.
-Need to put this in python time package and pull these and augment the temporal parquet
+Need to put this into the python time package and pull these and augment the temporal parquet

 ###  Geometry